Current Status of Kingston upon Thames: Lockdown

 Changes to the Carvery:

-Under Tier Two restrictions, bookings for more than one household or 'bubble' are regrettably not permitted to be seated together in an indoor setting.
-However, tables of up to 6 people with mixed households are able to dine in our newly erected, outdoor dining area.
+Tables of more than 6 people with mixed households are able to dine in our newly erected, outdoor dining area.
 Our marquee is complete with a number of outdoor heaters, atmospheric lighting, and fluffy blankets and hot water bottles should you wish to borrow them!
-As we head into winter, we do advise all guests dining in the marquee to wear warm clothing.
+As we are required to have a number of sides raised on the marquee to allow proper ventilation and air flow, we do advise guests to bring warmer clothing in case of colder weather. groups of more than 6 people will not be permitted to sit in our bar area in one group.
+Drinks servce to tables will be provided in our marquee.

 The total number of bookings taken has been reduced to ensure we are able to set tables at a safe social distance.
-This will mean a significantly reduced availability at our Carvery for the foreseeable future.
+This will mean a significantly reduced availability at our Carvery for the time being.

 Allocated time slots will be provided for you to choose from, which will include a set arrival time for a drink in the bar (if requested), and a set dining time.
 This will enable us to control the amount of guests present in one space at any one time.

-As of 28th September, all pubs and restaurants have been advised that only table service is permitted for drinks orders.
-You are therefore encouraged to order drinks using our Table Service drinks App, although members of staff will also be circulating the bar area and dining areas to take drinks orders from your table.
+Bar service is currently not possible.
+All drinks and food orders will be taken from and delivered driectly to the table.
+Guests may also order drinks using our Table Service drinks App.
 Drinks can either be added to your bill or paid for at the table upon receipt of your order.
 Card and contactless payments are preferred.

 Social distancing restrictions have a huge impact on the size of the chef brigade permitted in the kitchen at any one time.
 We want you to have the best culinary experience we can possibly provide for you, and for this reason we have decided to continue serving our usual exceptional red tractor carvery meats, but with your selection from a set menu served to the table instead of from a carvery station.
 Similarly, plated desserts will be served, with the starter course served as usual.
 All roast meats will still be freshly carved for your main course, although this will, for the time being, be prepared in the kitchen rather than the dining room.